LucaAngioloni/.dotfiles/README.md

 - Start zsh in **interactive** and **login** mode with `-il`.
 - Do not show last login information with `-q` (same effect as `.hushlogin` but it seems faster because it does not even go to search the logs to find the last login event. (? check this info)).

-Installing **git** with brew instead of using the **Apple git** seems to speed things a little.

-Also accepting the terms of the xcodebuild licence seems to help: `sudo xcodebuild -license accept`.

 ## Optional tools